What Is 3 Of 80

 3 ÷ 80 = 0.0375

 So, 3/80 is equivalent to 0.0375.
-This decimal representation is often easier to grasp in practical contexts, such as calculating percentages or comparing different fractions And that's really what it comes down to..
+This decimal representation is often easier to grasp in practical contexts, such as calculating percentages or comparing different fractions That's the whole idea..

 Representing 3/80 in Percentage